mesonbuild/meson/docs/markdown/snippets/meson_test_depends.md

 This would find the broken commit automatically while at each step rebuilding only those pieces of code needed to run the test.

-However, this change could cause failures if dependencies are not specified correctly in `meson.build`.
+However, this change could cause failures when upgrading to 0.57, ifthe dependencies are not specified correctly in `meson.build`.